aCELLerated Interventional Orthopedics

 If you regularly experience nerve pain due to peripheral neuropathy or a previous nerve injury, peripheral nerve stimulation can provide relief.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, uses peripheral nerve stimulation to relieve nerve pain and reduce the need for surgery.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Peripheral nerve stimulation is an outpatient procedure that treats chronic nerve pain.
 Similar to a spinal cord stimulator, this treatment directs mild electrical currents at the nerves outside of your brain and spinal cord.
 These electrical currents stop pain signals from reaching your brain, providing significant relief.